BrainSurge: Family Week

 During the last week of season 2, there were pairs of related players competing, but the game was still played with the usual rules.
 Related players wore the same color shirt.
 Two episodes had 3 pairs of siblings playing individually, while another 2 episodes had the same configuration, but with 3 pairs of twins.
 On the sibling and twins episodes, the winners' sibling or twin would wish them luck via video before starting the bonus round.
 One episode that week had 6 parent-child teams playing, similar to Family BrainSurge, and during the bonus round, the child did the 4x4 and the 6x6, while the parent did the 5x5.
 However, unlike Family BrainSurge, there is no "Brain Trust" and no option for them to ask for an answer in round 2.

+Broadcast

+The show premiered on September 28, 2009, on Nickelodeon.
+The network announced on February 18, 2010, that the program was renewed for a second season, consisting of 40 episodes.
+The second season, which featured one episode held over from season one, premiered on June 21, 2010.
+The third season started airing on July 18, 2011, on Nick at Nite, marketed as Family BrainSurge, and had a two-person family team format with five teams.
+The third season ran until November 17, 2011, when the show was canceled.
+The remaining episodes aired on Nicktoons from April 28 to May 9, 2014.
+Only the first episode was left unaired for unknown reasons.

+Currently as of 2025, the show has not been shown on television since its last broadcast on Nicktoons on August 1, 2014.
+The show is also not on any streaming services, especially Paramount+.